FOR FREE PEOPLE

 Once deep blue, the people of Bucks County, Pennsylvania, helped put Trump in the White House.
 Olivia Reingold joined them for election night.

-Bucks County, PA—Around 1 a.m. on Wednesday morning, just as the hundred or so remaining attendees at the Republican watch party in Bucks County, Pennsylvania, were starting to slump in their chairs, gasps spread through the room like wildfire.
+BUCKS COUNTY, Pa.—Around 1 a.m. on Wednesday morning, just as the hundred or so remaining attendees at the Republican watch party in Bucks County, Pennsylvania, were starting to slump in their chairs, gasps spread through the room like wildfire.
 Young men stood up with their fingers thrust toward a giant screen of Fox News blaring the message: “Projection: Trump will win Pennsylvania.”

-“I am over the moon,” said Betsy Cross, a 60-year-old campaign volunteer, beaming—even though she’d been up since before sunrise to help place Trump signs outside of polling places.
+“I am over the moon,” said Betsy Cross, a 60-year-old campaign volunteer, beaming—even though she’d been up since before sunrise to help place Donald Trump signs outside of polling places.
 “I’m crying, I’m so happy.”

 Like nearly every county in the state, Bucks County—dubbed the “swingiest of all swing counties in the swingiest of all swing states” by Democratic governor Josh Shapiro—shifted right Tuesday night.
 It’s the purplest county of the ones that surround Philadelphia, but it hasn’t gone red since George H.W.
 Bush took the county in 1988.
 But lately, signs of change have been brewing.
 This summer, the number of registered Republicans in the county surpassed that of Democrats for the first time in nearly two decades.

-As analysts have warned for months now, it all came down to less than a thousand votes in Bucks County, with Trump nabbing it by about one tenth of a percentage point.
+As analysts have warned for months now, it all came down to less than a thousand votes in Bucks County, with Trump nabbing it by about one-tenth of a percentage point.
 Just like that, Pennsylvania, which many outlets had previously expected could take days to count, rang out a decisive victory for Trump, handing him the state by less than two percentage points—more than double his margin the last time he won Pennsylvania in 2016.
 He grew his popularity with nearly every kind of voter here, including men under 30, independents, and Latinos, with whom he increased his margin by 30 points compared to 2020.
 Suddenly, the race was over, with Fox News updating its chyron to read in glittering gold letters, “Trump elected 47th president.”

 Voters in America’s Swingiest County: ‘I’m Crying, I’m So Happy’